Sip and Savour

 “I think it (the festival) helps people discover us, we’re neighbours so we’re not that far away, but it’s too far away for most people to come on a regular basis.
 I think once they see the quality of the wines we make they’re willing to make that day trip to come down and visit,” said Capone.

-For Willes the event so enjoyable much she called friends the next morning and convinced them to attend Uncork Your Senses.
+For Willes the event was so enjoyable she called friends the next morning and convinced them to attend Uncork Your Senses.
 Partway through when she had only made it around to half the booths, Willes said she was shocked to discover a chardonnay she liked produced by vinAmite Cellars but added her favourite winery of the evening was Covert Farms.
 As for the culinary creations, there was no way she could pick a favourite.

 “It’s amazing, amazing everything is so good I couldn’t pick a favourite.
 This banana leaf with the fish is amazing, the duck was amazing, the lamb was amazing, this is spectacular,” she said.